burakbayramli/astromaestro/README.md

 ### Vedic

 Using SwissEph we are able to calculate Vedic ascending, sun, moon signs using the Java code under [swisseph](jlewi/src/java/swisseph).
 See the `Vedic.java` or `VedicTest.java` codes for details.
 Both of these Java programs can be run via `build.py test-vedic` and `build.py test-vedic2` respectively.
-A simple test Python code for Vedic is below,
+The code can be interfaced to via Python, an example is below,

 ```python
 import os, datetime, subprocess, json